 Culinary Uses

-Baby corn, a popular ingredient in worldwide cuisine, is harvested early before it matures, resulting in a tender and delicately sweet flavor.
+Baby Corn Nutrition, a popular ingredient in worldwide cuisine, is harvested early before it matures, resulting in a tender and delicately sweet flavor.
 Nutritionally, it is low in calories but rich in fiber, making it a satisfying addition to meals without adding excess calories.
 It also contains essential nutrients such as vitamins A, C, and some B vitamins necessary for eye health, immune function, and energy production.
 Furthermore, baby corn provides minerals like potassium and magnesium, supporting heart health and muscle function.
 Its versatility allows it to be used in salads, stir-fries, soups, and as a healthy snack.

 Comparison with Other Vegetables